vc64web/virtualc64web/README.md

 ![alt Logo](http://www.dirkwhoffmann.de/software/images/banner-vcweb3.jpg)

 ## info
-vc64web uses pure HTML5 techniques and is runnable on modern desktop browsers and also on web browsers for touch devices like phones and tablets ...
+vc64web is a C64 emulator that uses javascript and pure HTML5 techniques and is runnable on modern desktop browsers and also on web browsers for touch devices like phones and tablets ...

 it supports PWA standard which gives it the appearance of an nearly native app e.g. runs offline, no browser addressbar and so on  ... to install it nativley as a PWA on iOS devices for example -> save it to homescreen